Do Flat Minima Improve Sparse Novel View Synthesis?: Experiments

+To validate the broader applicability, we apply our core insight to another flat minima optimization technique, Random Weight Perturbation (RWP)~\cite{li2024revisiting} instead of SAM.
+Specifically, within the mixed-RWP loss objective~\cite{li2024revisiting}, we set both perturbation magnitude and the balance coefficient to be adaptive to local image structure.

+As shown in \cref{tab:rwp}, integrating our approach into RWP yields consistent performance improvements, echoing the quantitative gains in \cref{tab:ablation} (third and sixth rows).
+Furthermore, \cref{fig:rwp} illustrates that applying our approach to RWP effectively improves fine details, mirroring the results presented in \cref{fig:qual_ablation} (second row).
+These results align with our main experiments, further suggesting that flat minima optimization techniques become effective for reconstruction tasks when applied with our insight.

-\subsubsection{Improving generalization in temporal sparsity}
+\subsubsection{Improving generalization in temporal sparsity.}

-Additionally, we extend our method to dynamic scenes captured with multi-view cameras, the Neural 3D Video dataset~\citep{li2022n3v}.
-Specifically, we conduct experiments in an online configuration~\citep{li2022streamrf,girsh2024queen,hu20254dgc,yan2025igs}, where observations are spatially dense but temporally sparse, meaning that we can only access the current frame in a sequentially processed video stream.
-We applied our method to \citet{yun2025or2} with 3DGStream~\citep{sun20243dgstream} backbone.
+We demonstrate the extensibility of our insight to dynamic scenes.
+Specifically, we conduct experiments on the Neural 3D Video dataset~\cite{li2022n3v} with an online configuration~\cite{li2022streamrf,girsh2024queen,hu20254dgc,yan2025igs}, where observations are spatially dense but temporally sparse, meaning that we can only access the current frame in a sequentially processed video stream.
+We applied our method to Yun \etal~\cite{yun2025or2} with the 3DGStream~\cite{sun20243dgstream} backbone.
 Following their protocol, we select the first frame 3D Gaussians with the highest PSNR for initialization and compute the masked total variation (mTV) to measure temporal consistency.

 Our method improves temporal consistency and visual quality compared to the baseline (\cref{tab:online}).
 This shows that our approach enhances generalization not only in the spatial domain but also in the temporal domain.
-Furthermore, \citet{yun2025or2} claims that one cause of temporal jittering is the inevitable noise in training datasets.
-Since SAM shows robustness on noisy training data, our finding aligns with this explanation.
+Furthermore, Yun \etal~\cite{yun2025or2} claims that one cause of temporal jittering is the inevitable noise in training datasets.
+Since Foret \etal~\cite{foret2021sam} demonstrate robustness in noisy training data, our finding aligns with this explanation.